safing/web/_publications/2023-02-07-snowden-changed-everything.md

 {:.text-2xl}
 > As such, mass surveillance is a threat to our democracies and freedoms.

-Snowden did not stop these programs, but his revelations made it impossible for the world to continue looking the other way.
+Snowden could not stop these programs, but his revelations made it impossible for the world to continue looking the other way.
 So while things did not change and some things even got worse, Snowden still changed the world.
 He changed everything.
 He changed our perception.

 ### We Quit Our Jobs to Develop Privacy Full-Time